fasiha/tabito-lib/README.md

 2. break up user input into walks along that graph (`chunkInput`, see below), and finally,
 3. a small utility that makes it easy to add "synonyms" (per this library's data model) given an equivalent sentence (`addSynonym`, see below).

+**Demo app** To get a feeling for how the library works, play with the demo app at https://fasiha.github.io/tabito-lib/

 ## API

 ### `Sentence`